 Who should apply to be a Member?

 We are looking for Members who would make great role models for young students.
 Experience working with youth is a definite plus!
 In addition, Members must be:

 As national service participants Members will be volunteers, not employees.
 While serving Members are not allowed to hold a job that interferes with their full-time commitment.

 What are the benefits of service?

 Members are eligible to receive:

 Fill out our interest survey.
 Then send your resume and cover letter to Carmen Denison at email@example.com

 What is Campus Compact of Oregon?

-Campus Compact of Oregon is a nonprofit dedicated to promoting service-learning and civic engagement on college and university campuses across the state of Oregon.
+Campus Compact of Oregon is a nonprofit dedicated to promoting racial justice and equity in higher education through a focus on community engage learning and college and K12 partnership.
 We will oversee the recruitment and selection process for Members, provide them with pre-service training, and provide on-going support throughout their service.